 Welcome to Bella Vista Middle School!
 We are all looking forward to a fun and productive year.

 I have been teaching since 1993 and here in Temecula since 2002.
-I have taught elementary, middle and high school (as Rebecca Scarfone) and recently moved to French Valley with my family in 2016.
-I am currently serving TVUSD as a Math Specialist and will be teaching 8th grade math at BVMS.
+I have taught elementary, middle and high school (as Rebecca Scarfone) and moved to French Valley with my family in 2016.
+I am currently serving TVUSD as a Math Specialist and will be teaching 6th, 7th and 8th grade math at BVMS.
 I enjoy hiking and camping and spending time outside with my family.
-We have a 5 year old son, infant daughter and 2 dogs.
+We have a 3 children 6 and younger and 3 dogs.

 I am looking forward to getting to know all my new students and their parents/guardians.
 If you have any questions, feel free to e-mail me.
 We expect all students to arrive on time and ready to learn.
 Students will be asked to think and engage with math and I know your student can do well.
-It’s time to get ready for high school!
-They are to come to class every day, on time, and with the required materials and assignments!
 This will be a great year!
 Thank you for your cooperation and continued support.
 I am here to support you and your child as they progress in their understanding of mathematics.

 Materials: Please try to have the suggested supplies listed within three days of starting the class.
 I expect all students to have all their materials (pencil, paper and math binder) in a backpack daily.
 I encourage parents to check student backpacks for organization and supplies often!
 If you are unable to get or have the supplies please let me know and I will do my best to provide the materials.